 Binning of fET vs CWD responses

 To avoid conflating data points into a single low soil moisture bin, we turn to analyzing fET as a function of CWD.
 When soil moisture approaches its minimum value, the CWD can still increase, as long as ET is non-null.
-Therefore CWD is a metric more sensitive to dry conditions (see Methods and Box 1).
+Therefore, CWD is a metric more sensitive to dry conditions (see Methods and Box 1).
 In other words, evaluating ET relationships in response to CWD illuminates plant responses to water stress under continued dry downs, even below the topsoil.
 We thus plotted fET as a function of CWD for all sites (Fig. 4b).
 We observe a variety of responses across sites.
 For CWD values up to approximately 100 mm, there is an accumulation of points centered at fET equal to one.
 At higher CWD values, we can see a rather gradual decline in fET.
 We can distinguish two other smaller clouds of points, one centered at around fET equal to 0.4 and another one at 0.2.
 We can infer that fET is varying as a function of CWD following a certain hockey-stick pattern.
 We can observe a variety of fET responses at a CWD interval of around 150 mm (Fig. 4b).
 The distribution of fET median values in this CWD interval shows three distinct groups (Fig. 4a).
 To highlight this pattern, we divided the sites based on this distribution (Fig. 4a,c,e).
 Sites were thus grouped into low, medium, and high fET.
 Each group exhibits a definite fET vs CWD behavior (Supplementary Fig. 4-5-6).

 Patterns of fET vs CWD responses across sites